torresolmx/PhoenixGeoPy/README.md

 Remember, while you keep that console open, you only need to run this command above once.

-Now that python knows how to find your newly downloaded library, change directories to the "Examples" folder
+Now change directories to the "Examples" folder

 ```bash
 cd Examples